osilander/203.311/Week4/Week4.md

 #### Today

 Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
 The primary difference between these two technolgies is that Illumina provides short, highly accurate reads using a very expensive machine (~ $1 million USD), while Oxford Nanopore provides long, less accurate reads using a very cheap machine (~ $1000 USD).
-We will see that these characteristics provide different advantages.
+As you can imagine, these characteristics provide different advantages.

-Oxford Nanopore and Illumina differ in some other ways, but we will not discuss those in detail today.
+Oxford Nanopore and Illumina also differ in other ways, but we will not discuss those in detail today.
 Perhaps the primary difference is that Oxford Nanopore sequences the *original* molecules of DNA and RNA with all their varied modifications, whereas Illumia sequences *copies* of DNA only.

 <img src="graphics/ont-ill.png" title="Scary car ride" width="500"/>

+**Oxford Nanopore - not just boring old DNA**

 ### Software Management